gabwink/gabwink.github.io/_portfolio/portfolio-4.md

 animation that when the jack collides with the box the jack exhibits a greater acceleration than the box.
 This is as expected because the jack is significantly lighter than the box.

+# Resources
+The code for this simulation is available upon request.